jcob23/medi_site_project/README.md

 * Enhance web interface clarity and functionality
 * Develop a mobile version
 * Allow doctors to upload their photos
+* Add pm10 information to home page from pjp-api
 * Expand the app to different countries by implementing different languages and time zones
 * Allow users to receive SMS notifications